 Many of us struggle to combine sales and marketing data into useful reports.
 We wonder how leads move through the buying process from white-paper downloads to prospecting calls from the sales team.

-Using standard functionality in the CRM and marketing automation system, we can build nurturing content and workflows to automate much of the initial phase of the customer journey.
-Revenue funnel reporting combines data from the CRM and marketing automation system to track the performance of each stage in the sales and marketing process.
+Using standard functionality in the CRM and marketing automation system, we can build nurturing content and workflows to automate much of the begging phases of the customer journey.
+Revenue funnel reporting combines data from the CRM and marketing automation systems to track the performance of each stage in the sales and marketing process.
 These reports will help us answer questions like: How long does it take most leads to become paying customers?
 Where are leads dropping off or getting stuck in my process?
 Which marketing channels have the highest velocity (the rate at which leads move through the pipeline)?

-Accessing the data to answer this question can unlock a wealth of insights, supporting managers in both short-term and long-term planning.
+Accessing the data to answer these questions can unlock a wealth of insights, supporting managers in both short-term and long-term planning.

 The Benefits of Funnel Reporting

 At Nuvem, we encourage clients to adopt a standard sales process—a series of steps that leads will go through as they learn about your products and services.
 After leads receive a downloadable white paper, the next step could be a one-to-one email from a sales rep, providing links to additional product information.
 The third step could be a follow-up email asking to schedule a call.
 If these steps remain consistent for every lead, we’ve built the first stages of a customer journey.